 - The fiscal years need to be created.
 This means that if you want to import invoices from 2015, you need to create 2015 as a fiscal year under Settings > Invoices > Fiscal years.

-- If you want to import invoices for different departments, you need to create those departments in Teamleader first.
+- If you want to import invoices for different company entities, you need to create those company entities in Teamleader first.

 - If you want to import the invoices themselves as well (articles on the invoices), all invoices will be created using the standard template.